by Dom Christensen

 By Andrew Hollman

 A nice-looking turf that doesn’t need to be mowed and takes very little maintenance is the dream of some homeowners and landscape managers.
 The sale of “No-Mow” seed mixtures has increased the interest of many people to establish or transition to lower maintenance turfgrass areas.
 The idea that these areas are “maintenance free” is a misnomer and without the proper grass selection and seeding rate, these areas can require a great deal of care.
 For that reason, research trials were established in August of 2015 and 2017 at the University of Minnesota St. Paul campus to examine the effect of species and seeding rate on turf maintained as a “No-Mow”.

 Check out our team’s latest efforts in educating the public about our work.
-We have a podcast, a blog post, and a lawn care calendar!
+We have a podcast, a Yard and Garden post and a newly-revised Extension article!